LarryEmerson12/LarryMe/src/content/blog/forget, forgot, forget/index.md

 ## Why do we forget?

 Most of the time, we forget because we are reluctant to do a task.
 Imagine your mother asks you to mop the whole floor.
 Would you feel reluctant to do it?
 Some yes and some no. _In this case_, you say yes.
 So you go to the living room and say _'wait...'_.
 You play some games, doodle and do other things.
+That's when you forget.

 | Level of reluctancy    | Going to do | Not going to do |
 | ---------------------- | ----------- | --------------- |